Hello, my name is Dan Wells and thanks for visiting my personal website! I'd like to share my journey with you.

 2015 was a stellar year.
 From a chance phone call with team and sponsor 3 days before the start of the Asian Formula Renault Championship, I went on to win every race since April (by upwards of 20 seconds in a single 10 lap race), and I was given the opportunity to race a Porsche Carrera Cup GT car with KCMG in the Asian Le Mans Championship, and to represent Asia well in the prize World Series by Renault test.

 In 2016, I was selected by the Changan Ford Racing Team to become the first non-Chinese driver in the Chinese Touring Car Championship.
 I took pole position in my debut in a touring car at the opening round in Nanjing and supported Ford to win the 2016 Manufacturer's Title.
 I also competed in a one-off event in the Audi R8 LMS Cup in Korea, qualifying 4th on debut, finishing 5th, raced in the Super Taikyu series in a Mercedes SLS and then made my GT4 debut at the Sepang 12 Hours in December, taking pole position and winning the class with my teammates Zen Low and Darren Burke.

-In 2017, I will be racing in the China-based FRD LMP3 Series with the Eurasia Motorsport team, with my teammate Julio Acosta, and backing from EVISU.
+In 2017, I raced in the China-based FRD LMP3 Series with the Eurasia Motorsport team and backing from EVISU.